 - Bend the elbow of your injured arm to 90 degrees and rest the elbow on your side.
 Your forearm should rest across your abdomen.

-- Hold a light dumbbell and, keeping your elbow against your side, slowly raise the dumbbell toward the ceiling.
+- Hold a light dumbbell in the injured side’s hand and, keeping your elbow against your side, slowly raise the dumbbell toward the ceiling.
 Stop rotating your arm if you feel strain.

 - Hold the dumbbell up for a few seconds before returning to the start position with your arm down.

-- Repeat three sets of 10 up to three times a day.
-Increase reps to 20 when 10 becomes easy.
+- Repeat 3 sets of 10 up to 3 times per day.
+Increase reps to 20 when a set of 10 becomes easy.

 - Attach a resistance band to something sturdy at or above shoulder height.
-Be sure it is securely held so it doesn’t come lose when you pull on it.
+Be sure it is secure so it doesn’t come lose when you pull on it.

 - Get down on one knee so the knee opposite your injured arm is raised.
 Your body and lowered knee should be aligned.
 Rest your other hand on your raised knee.